Dubai: How to apply for a Golden Visa as a student; process explained

 To apply for a Golden Visa in Dubai, visit icp.com

-According to Emmanuel, students holding the Golden Visa can "extend the visa to their parents, spouses, and children without any prejudice."
+According to Amer's technical support specialist, students holding the Golden Visa can "extend the visa to their parents, spouses, and children without any prejudice."

 ALSO READ: